Navigating YouTube (2023): What Parents, Educators, & Students Need to Know

 I normally feel refreshed after taking a break from studying with YouTube, but if I stay on the site too long I often feel I though I have wasted my time. - Kaitlyn, SmartSocial Student Advisor

-It's the BEST all-rounder social media.
+It's the BEST all-rounder social media platform.
 You can post images, audio, videos, text posts and links to your personal website through it! - Ziya, SmartSocial Student Advisor

 • To learn new skills such as knitting or how to serve a volleyball